What Company Logos Looked Like When They Were Young

 Walt Disney simplified their name and converted their formerly golden logo in to a classic black.
 Learn the 23 secrets Disney employees won’t tell you.

 While Google’s search functions have come a long way since it first hit the scene, its logo has remained fairly similar.
+Check out these funny Google searches.

 Before Amazon was one of the biggest online destinations in the world, Jeff Bezos, its owner, used the platform to sell books out of his garage.
 Don’t miss the fascinating story of what Amazon was almost called.